Neuropsychiatric systemic lupus erythematosus: Classification

-Each of the 19 syndromes are also stand-alone diagnoses, which can occur with or without lupus.
+Each of the 19 syndromes are also stand-alone diagnoses that can occur with or without primary SLE.

 The majority of cases involve the central nervous system (CNS), which consists of the brain and spinal cord.
 The most common CNS syndromes are headache and mood disorder.

 Though neuropsychiatric lupus is sometimes referred to as "CNS lupus", it can also affect the peripheral nervous system (PNS).
-Between 10-15% of people with NPSLE have PNS involvement.
+Between 10–15% of people with NPSLE have PNS involvement.
 Mononeuropathy and polyneuropathy are the most common PNS syndromes.

 Other syndromes

 Some neurological syndromes outside of the ACR classification may also be considered NPSLE manifestations.
 These include neuromyelitis optica, posterior reversible encephalopathy syndrome, small fiber neuropathy, and Lambert–Eaton myasthenic syndrome.

 Pathogenesis

 There are several possible mechanisms that underlie the nervous system manifestations of lupus.
 Specific syndromes may be vasculopathic, autoantibody-mediated, or inflammatory in nature.

-There is evidence that the blood–brain barrier, which protects the central nervous system, is compromised in patients with NPSLE.
-As a result of this, autoantibodies are able to infiltrate the CNS and cause damage.
+There is evidence that the blood–brain barrier, which protects the CNS, is compromised in patients with NPSLE.
+As a result, autoantibodies are able to infiltrate the CNS and cause damage.